As with any national public event, the Olympic Games are likely to raise some employment issues that you should consider sooner rather than later.

 Instead of allowing time off, you may want to consider a temporary flexible working practice, allowing your staff to work different hours or make up missed hours on other days.
 However, if you do approve a greater number of requests for time off or flexible working, remind your staff it is a one-off.

 If you do not have a holiday policy, you must refer to the Working Time Regulations 1998, which states that an employee must give their employer advance notice equivalent to twice the number of days they wish to take off.
-It is important that you are mindful that some of your employees may be following athletes from nations other than Great Britain and ensure the same opportunities for time off to watch the action are applied consistently regardless of which nation they are following.
+It is important that you are mindful that some of your employees may be following athletes from nations other than Great Britain and ensure the same opportunities for time off to watch the Olympics is applied consistently regardless of which nation they are following.

-Statistics show an increased rate of absence around major sporting events, so you should remind your staff of the company’s policy on unauthorised absence and procedures for reporting sickness absence.
+Statistics show an increased rate of absence around major sporting events, so you should remind your staff of the company’s policy on unauthorised absence during the olympics and procedures for reporting sickness absence.
 If these procedures are not in place, you should think about putting them in place as early as possible.

 The Olympics needn’t be a negative experience for companies – planning ahead and allowing your staff to get the most out of the Games can help boost their cohesion and morale, as well as reduce unauthorised absence.